Uploaded image for project: 'JDK'

 Testing

-• Unit tests that confirm the implementations comply with the specifications of KeyGenerator, KeyFactory, and KEM, including edge cases such as invalid input parameters, boundary values, and unsupported operations.
+• Unit tests will confirm that the implementations comply with the specifications of the KeyGenerator, KeyFactory, and KEM APIs, including edge cases such as invalid input parameters, boundary values, and unsupported operations.

-• Known Answer Tests (KATs) will cover both valid cryptographic operations (positive cases) and invalid operations or known vulnerabilities (negative cases), ensuring comprehensive validation, including but not limited to:
+• Known Answer Tests (KATs) will cover both valid cryptographic operations (positive cases) and invalid operations or known vulnerabilities (negative cases), ensuring comprehensive validation.
+These will include but not be limited to:

-• Interop tests with other vendors, both Java and non-Java, including but not limited to liboqs.
+• Interoperation tests with implementations from other vendors, including but not limited to liboqs, will confirm that our ML-KEM implementation works well with others.

 weijun Weijun Wang